-- Ensures the Group's most significant risk exposures are understood and managed in accordance with an agreed level of risk appetite and risk tolerance. - Ensures regular reporting of both risk exposures
+- Ensures the Group's most significant risk exposures are understood and managed in accordance with an agreed level of risk appetite and risk tolerance. - Ensures regular reporting of both risk exposures and the operating effectiveness of the controls.

 THE BOARD